 Immediate suspension or cancellation

-Under s 35A of the Agvet Code, the APVMA may suspend or cancel the registration of a chemical product if the APVMA considers doing so is necessary to prevent imminent risk to people of death, serious injury, or serious illness.
+Under section 35A of the Agvet Code, the APVMA may suspend or cancel the registration of a chemical product if the APVMA considers doing so is necessary to prevent imminent risk to people of death, serious injury, or serious illness.

-Under s 41 of the Agvet Code, the APVMA may suspend or cancel the approval of an active constituent for a proposed or existing chemical product, or the product registration, if it appears to the APVMA:
+Under section 41 of the Agvet Code, the APVMA may suspend or cancel the approval of an active constituent for a proposed or existing chemical product, or the product registration, if it appears to the APVMA: